LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

 * Supplier to provide examples of comparable previous work
 * What methods or tools does the supplier use to check and confirm accessibility compliance?
 * Will the content pass accessibility reporting within their final format?
 Eg. Word or Adobe automatic checker?
 * Will the content meet higher standards?
-PAC / PDF UA?
+PAC or PDF/UA?
 * Does the supplier have the [IAAP Accessible Document Specialist certification](https://www.accessibilityassociation.org/s/accessible-document-specialist)

 ### Images and Branding